Michael Darlow: Show-business career

 He went on to direct Johnny Cash at San Quentin, a 1969 documentary.
 He later recalled that a Johnny Cash concert in San Diego “felt like a neo-Nazi racist rally.”
 After filming the Cash documentary, he parted ways with Granada Films owing to creative differences, although he would later work again with the company on individual projects.
 In the 1960s he also directed episodes of the TV series Coronation Street.

 During the early 1970s he directed The Hero of My Life, a TV movie about Charles Dickens, as well as TV documentaries about filmmakers Denis Mitchell and François Truffaut and the painter J. M. W. Turner.
 Darlow also directed a stage production of Look Back in Anger at the Derby Playhouse.

 He directed The Sun is God, a 1974 Thames Television production.

 He directed two episodes of the comprehensive 26-part documentary series The World at War (1974), narrated by Laurence Olivier and produced by Thames Television.
 Darlow’s episodes covered the occupation of the Netherlands and the Holocaust.
 For the latter episode he interviewed former Nazis as well as Holocaust victims.
 He shot over six hours of film, and since there was too much to include in a single episode of The World at War, much of the extra footage was used for two other projects.
 One of them was Secretary to Hitler (1974), a 23-minute documentary short in which Darlow interviewed Hitler’s private secretary Traudl Junge.
 The other project was aired in 1975 as the miniseries The Final Solution.

 He went on to make the TV movie Hazlitt in Love (1977).
 In 1979, he directed the TV miniseries Crime and Punishment, starring John Hurt, and the TV movie Suez 1956, about British Prime Minister Anthony Eden and the Suez crisis of 1956.
-Between 1979 and 1990 he directed a number of TV plays for the BBC, ITV, and Granada, including Little Eyolf, The Master Builder, and The Winslow Boy, while also continuing to direct TV documentaries and music programs.
-He also directed the six-part TV miniseries Merlin of the Crystal Cave (1991), the TV movies Bomber Harris (1989) and A Bright New Hope for Mankind (1993), and programs for the TV documentary series The Works and Forty Minutes.
+Between 1979 and 1990 he directed a number of TV plays for the BBC, ITV, and Granada, including Little Eyolf, The Master Builder, and The Winslow Boy, while also continuing to direct TV documentaries and music programmes.
+He also directed the six-part TV miniseries Merlin of the Crystal Cave (1991), the TV movies Bomber Harris (1989) and A Bright New Hope for Mankind (1993), and programmes for the TV documentary series The Works and Forty Minutes.